Introduction

 ++++

-If you are using **ntpd** for time synchronisation, you need to have
+If you are using **ntpd** for time synchronization, you need to have

 the following lines in your ``/etc/ntp.conf`` file: